Stapleton, Cumbria

-Stapleton is a village and civil parish in the Cumberland district, in the county of Cumbria, in the North West of England.
-It falls under the jurisdiction of Cumberland Council.
+Stapleton is a village and civil parish in the Cumberland district, in the ceremonial county of Cumbria, England.
+In the 2021 census the parish had a population of 236.

 Location

 Stapleton is located around 8 miles away from Longtown and around 12 miles away from Carlisle.
 Stapleton is located just east of the B6318, its nearest main road, and around 12 miles away from the M6 motorway, one of the major motorways in the United Kingdom.
 The nearest railway stations are Brampton (Cumbria) railway station which is around 7 miles away and is operated by Northern and is on the Newcastle and Carlisle Railway.

 Population

 According to the 2001 UK Census there are 87 households in the parish of Stapleton, with a population of 221 people.
 This makes it an extremely small parish.
 In 1991, the population of Stapleton was 230 people.
 This means the population has decreased around 4.5% in the past 10 years.
 This is slower than the population decrease in England as a whole, which is thought to be around 8% every 10 years.
 However the overall decrease in the English population is the underlying reason for a reduction in small parish's populations.
 In 1851 UK Census the population of Stapleton was recorded as 1119 people, this is the highest recorded population of the parish, and in the next UK census, in 1881 the parish's population had dropped significantly, to 372 people.
 The population taken at the 2011 Census was 249.